 - Using the Policy Setup Wizard for extremely simple policies that just send an email notification when a health rule is violated.

-- Using the regular Policy Wizard for anything more complicated.
+- Using the manual Policy Wizard for anything more complicated.

-If all you want to do is set up a very simple policy that sends an email message to a recipient when a health rule violation event occurs, you can click thebutton or the Policy Setup Wizard link.
+If all you want to do is set up a very simple policy that sends an email message to a recipient when a health rule violation event occurs, you can click the Policy Setup Wizard button or the Policy Setup Wizard link.

-You can modify the policy later, the same way you modify any other policy.
+You can modify the policy later the same way you modify a policy that was created manually.

 - Trigger: Sets the events that trigger the policy, entities that are affected by the policy